 Hidden Layer

-It plays a crucial role in the transformation of simple data into complex patterns within neural networks.
+It plays a crucial role in transforming simple inputs into complex patterns within the neural network.

 In a hidden layer, weights